Written by Stacy Kelleher. Reviewed by Sean Busch.

 If that’s the case, cloth masks should contain most of the respiratory droplets generated from coughing and sneezing whenever you’re in community settings (like grocery stores and pharmacies).

-For those of us who don’t require advanced PPE, the CDC mask guidelines are as follows:
+For those of us who don’t require advanced PPE (like health workers), the CDC mask guidelines are as follows:

 - Be secured with ties or ear loops